sturdyplum/SimpleRecipe/README.md

 Many recipe websites are cluttered with irrelevant images, text, and ads.
 This chrome extension allows you to quickly get the ingredients and instructions and provides a small popup on the top right of the page with this information (It even works when the website has a popup that blocks you from viewing the content).

 ## Recipe Scrapping
-Most of the website scrapping code was taken from: https://github.com/jadkins89/Recipe-Scraper Unfortunetly there are some issues with chrome extensions that don't allow me to use that repo directly.
+Most of the fully supported website scrapping code was taken from: https://github.com/jadkins89/Recipe-Scraper Unfortunetly there are some issues with chrome extensions that don't allow me to use that repo directly.

+## General Scrapper
+There is a general scrapper that does its best to get the info from non supported sites.

-## List of currently supported websites:
+## List of fully supported websites:
 - https://www.101cookbooks.com/
 - https://www.allrecipes.com/
 - https://www.averiecooks.com/